Neuro-Engine-Team/FNF-Neuro-Engine/README.md

 There you can learn how to use the 212 PlayState funcions in your mod!

-## Mobile Credits:
+## All Thanks Credits
+* Shadow Mario - Main Programmer and Head of Psych Engine.
+* Riveren - Main Artist/Animator of Psych Engine.
 * Homura - Head Porter of Psych Engine Mobile.
 * Karim - Second Porter of Psych Engine Mobile.
 * Moxie - Helper of Psych Engine Mobile.

-## Credits:
-* Shadow Mario - Main Programmer and Head of Psych Engine.
-* Riveren - Main Artist/Animator of Psych Engine.

 ### Psych Special Thanks
 * bbpanzu - Ex-Team Member (Programmer).